-Building Relationships To build confidence in the new environment.
-To seek comfort from the adults in the classroom.
-To play one child engaged in the same activity.
-To build relationships with adults in the class and safely communicate wants and needs.
-To begin to form friendships with other children in the class.
+Building Relationships environment. according to seek comfort from the adults in the classroom.
+To build relationships with adults in the class and safely ommunicate wants and needs.
+To begin to form friendships with ther children in the class.
 To show friendly behaviour towards peers in the classroom.
 To take turns during small group work.
 To recognise how others are feeling and respond appropriately.
 To listen and make attempts to resolve conflict with peers.
 To regularly play with friends.
 To play in a group taking turns and sharing resources without regular prompts.
 To communicate with others around school.
 To show sensitivity to the needs of others.
 To have strong and positive friendships.
-To work and play cooperatively with others. --------------------------- --- --- -- --- --- --
+To work and play cooperatively with others. --------------------------- -- --- -- --- --- --